What is an EMP501 reconciliation?

-Most importantly, all employers must check the status of the submission on the platform they have used to confirm that the EMP501 has been successfully submitted to SARS.
+Most importantly, would be for all employers to check the status of the submission on the platform they have used to confirm that the EMP501 has been successfully submitted to SARS.

-Should you require assistance with your interim EMP501 reconciliation, let our RSM Accounting and Financial Outsourcing department help you stay compliant.
-We have a team of payroll administrators who has the necessary knowledge, experience and resources to assist in this process.
+Should you require assistance with your annual EMP501 reconciliation, RSM's Accounting and Financial Outsourcing department can help you stay compliant.

 Senior Bookkeeper, Cape Town